Dan0sz/host-webfonts-locally/readme.md

 **Leverage Browser Cache**, **reduce DNS lookups/requests**, **reduce Cumulative Layout Shift** and make your Google Fonts **100% GDPR compliant** with OMGF!

 OMGF is written with performance and user-friendliness in mind.
-It uses the Google Fonts Helper API to automatically cache the fonts your theme and plugins use to **minimize DNS requests** and speed up your WordPress website.
+It uses the Google Fonts API to automatically cache the fonts your theme and plugins use to **minimize DNS requests** and speed up your WordPress website.

 ## How Does It Work?